feliperohdee/use-good-hooks/README.md

 #### Returns

 - Object with:
-    - `state`: The current state value
+    - `canRedo`: Boolean indicating if redo is possible
-    - `setState`: Function to update the state and record history
+    - `canUndo`: Boolean indicating if undo is possible
     - `history`: Array of all recorded states
-    - `back`: Function to move to the previous state (undo)
+    - `redo`: Function to move to the next state (redo)
-    - `forward`: Function to move to the next state (redo)
+    - `set`: Function to update the state and record history
-    - `canBack`: Boolean indicating if undo is possible
+    - `state`: The current state value
-    - `canForward`: Boolean indicating if redo is possible
+    - `undo`: Function to move to the previous state (undo)

 ### `useDistinct`